heitorcolangelo/CalendarDialogBuilder/README.md

 # CalendarDialogBuilder
 Clean and easy way to create a caledar in an alert dialog (Android)

-I created a simple class that implements a CalendarView in a AlertDialog.
+This is a simple class that implements a CalendarView in a AlertDialog.
 Easy to use and modify.

 You'll have to import:
 - the layout file of the dialog